SolarLiner/xay/docs/C++/cli.md

-# CLI options specific to C projects
+# CLI options specific to C++ projects

-## The `CC` environment variable
+## The `CXX` environment variable

 `xay` only supports `gcc` and `clang` at the moment.
 Other compilers may be added in the future.

-The `CC` variable, if present, changes the compiler used.
+The `CXX` variable, if present, changes the compiler used.
 The default is to use `gcc` first, then trying for `clang`.

 ## The `LD` environment variable